Searching For Living People

 MyLife: a membership site and I'm not a member, so I can't give you much information.
 You can become a member for free, but you must give them information about yourself to do so.

 People Finder: a pay for results site, although some basic information appears at no cost.
 I've not used it, but I like the businesslike, clear, direct and uncomplicated layout and would be willing to give it a try if I needed to find someone.
+People Smart is another that is clean and neat, with no distracting ads; it too is a pay to view site.

 Yahoo People Search: this is a web search engine and may be helpful, although you will probably get a great number of unrelated results.